fidari-institute/fidari/README.md

 # fidari
-Fidari's record of our papers and memos.
+A living record of our research, ideas, experiments, and governance frameworks.

-Memos:

-Technical - describes experiment proposals and summaries Theoretical - describes concepts not tested yet Governance - describes methodologies and frameworks for, well, governance.
+--Technical--

+Experiments, proposals, and results.
+Documents what we’re testing, why we’re testing it, and what we learned.

+Theoretical

+Ideas before they’re tested.
+Concepts, hypotheses, models, and frameworks that haven’t yet met the empirical world.

+Governance

+How we govern.
+Methodologies, principles, processes, and frameworks for making decisions, setting boundaries, and governing agents responsibly.